abcxq/EEG-features/README.md

      Users can adjust parameters according to the  number　 of　CPU cores.

       4)bash diaoduall.sh
- 5, platform：Ubuntu ,  MPI programming environment
+ 5, Platform：Ubuntu ,  gcc,MPI programming environment

  If users encounter any problems in using this Parallel Algorithm Framework , please feel free to contact me.284983937@qq.com